 For many employers, asking you to complete a job application is the first step in the hiring process.
 Depending on the circumstances, you might complete an application in person, online, or before an interview.
 Some employers require an application even if you've submitted a resume.
 Whatever the situation is, if an application is required, it should be taken seriously as an important part of the hiring process.

-People who make hiring decisions often have to read many applications in order to fill a position.
+People who make hiring decisions often must read many applications in order to fill a position.
 Applications that are not filled out correctly are often rejected.
 To increase your chances of being considered, follow these basic guidelines.

 - Follow directions.
 Be sure to read through the application completely before filling it out.
 Gauge how much space is allotted for each answer, and phrase your answers accordingly.